Arrays and Lists in SQL Server

 More interesting are the methods for which the numbers are conspicuously low: CTE$IL, the inline functions based on fn_nums, CLR and the TVP methods.
 When the numbers are low, the join has the same basic query plan as the methods building on multi-statement functions, and there is no parallelism in the game.
 Yet they have a far lower "overhead" for the join.
 Apparently these methods can deliver data into the join faster.
 And if you think of it: CTE$IL and the functions based in fn_nums produce the data elements without touching any sort of table.
 And likewise does the CLR stream data into the query.

 There are some exceptions to this pattern, but for FNFIX$SINGLE over strings and some of the TVP numbers, the explanation is simple: the join plan is different from the "standard" plan.
 What is a little more mysterious is the CLR.
 Here the low numbers appear only for the integer queries.
 For the string queries, CLR has a higher "overhead" for the join than the multi-statement function.
-As I've already mentioned, the join plans for the CLR includes a table spool operator, and so does the UNPACK plans.
+As I've already mentioned, the join plans for the CLR include a table spool operator, and so do the UNPACK plans.
 But as I mentioned, this spool operator sits in different places in the plan, and presumably this affects how quickly CLR can feed the query with data.

 The Bottom Line of all this?